Colonial First State Superannuation

 To help you stay on top of your super, it is beneficial to check your regular super statement closely.
 Here are some of the factors that could be worth paying attention to:

 - Super contributions from employer and/or your voluntary contributions are correct

 - Investment asset class choices are appropriate for your life stage

-- Amount paid in fees
+- The amount paid in fees is correct

 - The big picture – are you happy with your super fund overall?